rohitramteke1/mysql-backup-manager/README.md

 # MySQL Backup Manager

-MySQL Backup Manager is a simple Python-based tool that automates the backup of MySQL databases.
-It allows users to schedule backups and store them in a specified directory.
+MySQL Backup Manager is a simple Python-based tool that automates the backup of MySQL databases and stores them securely in an AWS S3 bucket.
+It allows users to schedule backups and store them in a specified directory or S3 bucket for easy access and management.

 ---